 Condition

-- Miscellaneous and site unspecified neoplasms benign
+- Miscellaneous and site unspecified neoplasms malignant and unspecified

 Synonym